CarlWebster/Citrix-Remove-HostingConnection/README.md

 	is a current task or an old task left in the system.

-	This script will remove the first active task it finds and then, depending on the -ResourceConnectionOnly switch, will attempt to delete all resource connections in a hosting connection and then attempt to delete the hosting connection.
+	This script will remove the first active task it finds and then, depending on the -ResourceConnectionOnly switch, will attempt to delete all resource connections in the specified hosting connection and then attempt to delete the specified hosting connection.

 	******************************************************************************
 	*   WARNING             WARNING      	       WARNING             WARNING   *